Jesus Sacrifice Provides for More Than Salvation

 Trust that God has something better for you, and let go.

-As I mentioned last week we have a had a lot of financial struggles in the last year.
+As I’ve mentioned before we have struggled in our finances before.
 But every time I bring it up to God he reminds me of his character.
 That he is our provider and that he doesn’t worry about it so why should we.
-Logically we should not have made it through the last year.
-But God provided over and over again each month I’m astonished at how he provides.
-But he does because that is who he is.
+Logically we should not have made it through those times.
+But God provided over and over again each month.
+I’m astonished at how he provides.
+But he does.
+Because that is who he is.
 He is all our providers and we have no reason to doubt him because he always provides when we put our trust in him.

 What have you been asking God about?
 Ask him to show you if he’s already provided the answer in just being who he is.